Exeter/brainstorm/README.md

 Put your ideas/plans for projects/activities/stuff in this file.
 Feel free to start a new repository!

-- Try signing this text file!
-- Try making a text file!

-###Signature test
-heoll my naem is sean.

-hello my name is frank.

-Derp it's Austin

-###Ideas/plans/stuff
+##Ideas/plans/stuff

+####Projects
-Implement auto-correct and auto-complete; compression of English text as a corollary problem.
+- Implement auto-correct and auto-complete; compression of English text as a corollary problem.

-C

-C++
+- Comp.
+Sci website

+####Workshop
+- C/C++
+- Embedded systems
+- Hacking
+- OpenGL
+- App development for Iphone and Android

+_Hey Austin can you clarify these?_
-Talking cross computer
+- Talking cross computer
+- "Sessions"

 Minecraft mods

 WoW addons

-Comp.
-Sci website

-Embedded systems

-Making viruses

-Hacking

-OpenGL

-"Sessions"

-App development for Iphone and Android